-Minority Populations in Canadian Second Language Education Katy Arnett, Callie Mady
+Minority Populations in Canadian Second Language Education Edited by: Katy Arnett, Callie Mady

 - Paperback - 224 pages

 Until now, the picture painted of French second language learning in Canada has tended to focus on successful French immersion.
 This volume offers a broader representation, in response to the demographic changes that have made the French language classroom a more complex place.
 Focusing on inclusion and language maintenance, the chapters discuss how a multilingual population can add the two official languages to their repertoire whilst maintaining their languages of origin/heritage; how the revitalization of Indigenous languages can best be supported in the language classroom, and how students with disabilities can be helped to successfully learn languages.

 This volume provides a review of the complex and vibrant historical and contemporary situations in Canadian second language education.
 Students and researchers internationally will find Canada's experiences in this regard fascinating.
 The editors have ably brought together the work of scholars in diverse second language education fields: official language(s) education for newcomers; heritage language maintenance programs; second language education for persons with disabilities; and revitalization and maintenance programs for Aboriginal languages.
 This very wide scope is matched by chapters that consider in depth and detail language education provisions for these diverse groups.